tranqulity21/alx-low_level_programming/0x00-hello_world/README.md

-script that compiles a C file but does not link.File name will be saved in the var main.c,output is same but with .c or .o extensions
+script that compiles a C file and creates an executable named cisfun